Paul Pelosi, husband of U.S. House Speaker Nancy Pelosi, 'violently assaulted' at home

 "The assailant is in custody and the motivation for the attack is under investigation," the statement said.
 "Mr. Pelosi was taken to the hospital, where he is receiving excellent medical care and is expected to make a full recovery."

-The Democratic speaker of the U.S. House of Representatives, who is second in line to the presidency, was not at home at the time of the early morning assault.
+The Democratic speaker of the U.S. House of Representatives, who is second in line to the presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.

 The circumstances of the attack were unclear, including how the intruder got into the home.